nyankittone/cruddy-tabs-to-spaces/README.md

 # What is this?

-This is a simple little C program that converts tabs to spaces in a file, and printd the result to stdout.
+This is a simple little C program that converts tabs to spaces in a file, and prints the result to stdout.
 That's about it.
 Not even that well-written, tbh, but whatever.

 # How do I use it?